tylermercer/personal-website/src/content/pages/about.md

 and to contribute to an open, accessible, performant, and truly _worldwide_ web.
 The web is _the single greatest tool for communication and creativity ever invented by mankind_[^web-creativity], and is _inherently widely accessible_--all you need is a web browser.
-It's also distributed by design and governed by open standards rather than by a large corporate organization.
-You won't find any other widely-used development platform with those characteristics.[^coyier-web]
+It’s also distributed by design and governed by open standards rather than by a large corporate organization.
+You won’t find any other widely-used development platform with those characteristics.[^coyier-web]

 ## My Faith